What Is Clay Soil: Understanding Properties, Improvement Techniques, Pros & Cons, Uses

 Ribbon Test

-To perform a ribbon test, first, you take a handful of soil from 3 inches under the ground surface and then spread the soil on a plate, pan any vessel and pick out any debris or rock then put your soul in a pile and add a small amount of water.
+To perform a ribbon test, first, you take a handful of soil from 3 inches under the ground surface and then spread the soil on a plate, pan any vessel pick out any debris or rock then put your soul in a pile and add a small amount of water.

-So that it is formed like putty means moist in conditions but not too much in wet conditions.
+So it is formed like putty means moist in conditions but not too much in wet conditions.
 And the next step is rolling the soil into a ball shape and if it does not form like a ball shape then you have called sandy soil.
+If it forms a ball shape, the next step is to form it into a ribbon or strip shape with the help of the thumb and forefinger.

 While making a strip or ribbon shape, if the soil crumbles then you have loamy type sand, and if the soil stays and makes a ribbon 2 to 3 inches long then you have clay soil, also this test is referred to as a Strip test.